tensorflow/community/rfcs/20230621-tf-api-deprecation.md

 * Adjust defaults wherever applicable to use updated equivalents in TF 2.(X+1).
 * Remove `tf.foo` with the TF release nearest after 12 months after initial warnings were added.

 This process takes place over **a full year**, giving users substantial time to adapt.
-If users are unable to migrate in that period, they may pin to the last release invluding `tf.foo` and move when they deem it suitable or necessary.
+If users are unable to migrate in that period, they may pin to the last release including `tf.foo` and move when they deem it suitable or necessary.

 Subsequent sections go into more depth on the execution of this process.